kfoozminus/cheatsheets/kubernetes.md

     - Key reason for spreading the nodes across availability zone is that workload can be shifted to healthy zones when one entire zone goes down.
     - Therefore if all nodes in a zone are unhealthy then node controller evicts at the normal rate `--node-eviction-rate`
     - Corner case is, if all zones are completely unhealthy, node controller thinks there's some problem with master connectivity and stops all evictions until some connectivity is restored.
     - Starting in Kubernetes 1.6, the NodeController is also responsible for evicting pods that are running on nodes with NoExecute taints, when the pods do not tolerate the taints.
 Additionally, as an alpha feature that is disabled by default, the NodeController is responsible for adding taints corresponding to node problems like node unreachable or not ready.
 See this documentation for details about NoExecute taints and the alpha feature.
 Starting in version 1.8, the node controller can be made responsible for creating taints that represent Node conditions.
 This is an alpha feature of version 1.8.
-(QJenny)
+(UJenny)

 ### Self-Registration of Nodes (QJenny)
   - When the kubelet flag `--register-node` is true (the default), the kubelet will attempt to register itself with the API server.